lxylxy123456/uberxmhf/bug_106/README.md

 When testing on Hyper-V, the results is not stable
 * (serial not recorded): TV "incorrect regular code EPT configuration!"
 * Serial `20221124000644`: CPU 3 (APIC 6) halts for unknow reason, blue screen
+* Serial `20221124115219`: similar to above, blue screen error code is `SYSTEM_SERVICE_EXCEPTION`
+* Serial `20221124123051`: see EPT violation on code page due to

+For BSOD, the CPUs halt probably because Windows disabled interrupts.
+More debugging shows that during BSOD, at first all APs halt.
+Then BSP also halts.
+Now we need to find out why BSOD happens.

+My guess for BSOD is that some VMEXIT201 causes the problem.
+However, it is hard to see which one.

+My guess for EPT violation is that some kind of antivirus program is scanning the memory.
+Notice EPT violation CR3 and scode register CR3 are not the same.
+Well, it is also possible that EPT calculation is wrong (e.g. due to 32-bit and 64-bit integer) and the wrong page is removed from EPT01.

+Another observation is that I only see "scode register" and "scode unregister", but there is no call to scode (e.g. scode marshall) in between.
+Is there a problem with the EXE?
+* Example: run `.\test_args32L2.exe 7 1 1`, see only 3 pairs of reg/unreg.

+Serial `20221124132907`.
+Ran `.\test_args32L2.exe 7 1 1` 4 times and
+`.\test_args32L2.exe 7 7 7` 2 times, all good.
+Then run
+`.\test_args32L2.exe 7 70 7`, see EPT write violation.
+This time is CR3 the
+same as scode register.

+Serial `20221124141818`.
+Ran `.\test_args32L2.exe 7 7 7` 3 times and see the
+error during the third run.
+This time is CR3 different from scode register.
+Can also see that the RIP 0x7ff8d7ccf8dd is obviously not 32-bit.
+This means the antivirus theory is more likely.

+When Hyper-V is disabled, running XMHF Windows looks fine
+* Running pal demo for a long time does not cause problems
+* Scode is really called because see `scode_marshall()` is called

+Confirmed that when running XMHF Debian QEMU Debian PAL, `scode_marshall()` is called as expected.

+When running on Windows (no Hyper-V), modify pal demo to sleep infinitely instead of calling `scode_unregister()`.
+Then after a long time, see EPT violation.
+Serial `20221124150731`.

+The current guess is:
+* Windows has antivirus that scans the memory, so this needs to be addressed in the future.
+* However, the scan is not that frequent.
+So maybe the problem with Hyper-V happens as pal demo crashes earlier and postmortem program is scanning something.

+Ideas
+* Monitor L1 use of invept, also L0 (related to why scode not entered)
+* Print process CR3 entries in hyper-v, also EPT (related to why invalid access)
+* Add code to pal demo and trustvisor to detect scode presence
+* For debugging, do not remove the page from regular EPT.
+Just add to pal EPT
+* <del>Test pal demo, add long sleep time</del> (addressed: Windows 10 will
+  break TrustVisor assumption)
+* Randomly disable Windows security features (related to antivirus theory)
+* Dump bluescreen information using BlueScreenView (3rd party freeware)
+* Dump process memory map using VMMap (provided by Microsoft software)
+* <del>Test Windows without hyper-v</del> (tested, mostly good)

+At this point, debugging changes are in `l6.diff`.
+Switching to `xmhf64` branch to add TrustVisor detection via CPUID.

+### Update PAL demo

+TODO: add code to pal demo and trustvisor to detect scode presence
+TODO: Monitor L1 use of invept, also L0
+TODO: Print process CR3 entries in hyper-v, also EPT
+TODO: for debugging, do not remove the page from regular EPT.
+Just add to pal EPT
+TODO: randomly disable Windows security features
+TODO: let TV display process memory space
+TODO: Install BlueScreenView?
+TODO: Install VMMap?

 TODO
 TODO: test on Windows Hyper-V